Security Questionnaire Tools Without Hard Caps

 Bottom line

 Teams looking for security questionnaire tools without hard caps should read packaging carefully.
 Vanta publishes annual questionnaire allowances.
 Responsive publishes unlimited projects and responses.
-AccountMade uses fair-use guidance rather than a hard automatic overage charge for buyer documents and answers.
+AccountMade publishes returned-file allowances and overage rates, with explicit opt-in before overage.
 Many other tools require current sales confirmation.

 The best tool is the one whose volume model matches the workflow and whose governance model protects the company.
 A high-volume answer system still needs source, scope, and review controls.